13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 Tableau uses per-user, per-month licensing, billed annually, across three role types: Viewer, Explorer, and Creator.
 Every deployment requires at least one Creator license.

-- Enterprise Edition starts at $35/$70/$115, respectively: And adds Data Management, Advanced Management, and eLearning.
+- Enterprise Edition: starts at $35/$70/$115 respectively, adding Data Management, Advanced Management, and eLearning

-- The Tableau+ Bundle, which gives you access to Tableau Agent, Pulse premium features, and agentic analytics, is custom-priced through sales.
+- Tableau+ Bundle: custom-priced through sales, includes Tableau Agent, Pulse premium features, and agentic analytics through Tableau Next

 Total costs scale with team size, so a mid-to-large deployment can run well into four figures per month.